Steroid Use and Abuse

 When used carefully and as prescribed, steroids are very helpful.
 Problems usually occur when they are taken in high doses or for long periods.

+One serious condition is Cushing’s syndrome, caused by excess steroids in the body.
 If someone has been taking steroids for a long time, the dose must be reduced slowly.
 Stopping suddenly can be dangerous.

-Medical Steroids vs Sports Steroids
+Medical Steroids Vs Sports Steroids

 Medical steroids are different from those used by some athletes.
 Sports steroids are called anabolic-androgenic steroids.
 These are related to male hormones.